social-comp/YouTubeAuditGeolocation-data/README.md

 ```

 **3. Non-English Video Annotations** (`manual-annotation/non-english-video-annotations.csv.zip`): The file contains 784 non-English videos from our audit data, manually annotated for COVID-19 misinformation.
 Please see section "Handling Videos in Non-English Languages" for more information.
 The dataset contains the following fields:
-- `Annotation`: Annotation label of the YouTube Video (Used the 7-point scale; `Data Collection Overview` section above or Table 6 in the paper for more information).
+- `Annotation`: Annotation label of the YouTube Video (Used the 7-point scale; `Data Collection Overview` section above or Appendix Table 7 in the paper for more information).
 - `Video ID`: ID of the YouTube Video; This code is extracted from the Video URL
 - `Video URL`: URL of the YouTube Video
 - `Video Title`: Title of the YouTube Video